HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 grandiose (n): magnificent, glorious, impressive, resplendent

 deity (n): god, divinity

+blasphemy (n):  showing contempt or lack of reverence for the sacred or inviolable

 deign (v): disgrace, stoop, to descend to a level that is beneath one's dignity